Are you feeling fatigued? These 10 tips will help boost your energy.

 Both stress and anger can be dealt with.
 Some people find that doing exercise can burn off the chemicals produced by stress and anger, while others find doing something quiet and relaxing can stop them from experiencing these emotions in the first place.

-Make sure you take time out for yourself every single day, even if it is only twenty minutes.
+Make sure you take time out for yourself every single day, even if it is only 20 minutes.
 Incorporate activities into your daily routine which leave you happy and relaxed.
 You may not think you have time, but if it increases your energy levels then you will still be able to get everything done, and you will feel better while you’re doing it.

 Join YOURLifeChoices, it’s free